-- A. An employee may receive discipline for just cause. - B. The University may take disciplinary action against any employee for actions occurring while the employee is on duty, or off duty actions that negatively impact the employee's ability to function in the community, or working under the colors of the University, or where the employee's conduct violates his/her oath of office. - C. Employees shall have the right to Union representation at all hearings to determine discipline and conferences that may result in corrective action, or may choose to present their own case. - D. Discipline shall be taken according to the seriousness of the offense and the basic purpose of such action is corrective and not punitive.
+- A. An employee may receive discipline for justcause. - B. The University may take disciplinary action against any employee for actions occurring while the employee is on duty, or off duty actions that negatively impact the employee's ability to function in the community, or working under the colors of the University, or where the employee's conduct violates his/her oath of office. - C. Employees shall have the right to Union representation at all hearings to determine discipline and conferences that may result in corrective action, or may choose to present their owncase. - D. Discipline shall be taken according to the seriousness of the offense and the basic purpose of such action is corrective and not punitive.
 The University shall administer progressive discipline that provides the employee the opportunity to understand a problem and the steps necessary to improve identifiable deficiencies. - E. Discipline may be in the form of, but not necessarily start at, written counseling, written reprimands, suspensions up to thirty (30) calendar days, demotion and/or discharge. - F. Employees subject to all written discipline including written counseling (up to and including dismissal) shall receive notification of the actions in writing.
-Written verbal warnings may be issued however are not considered discipline for the purpose of this Article.

 G. Employees who are subject to discipline (except for failure to qualify at the end of their initial probationary period) that immediately results in a suspension, demotion or dismissal shall have a hearing by a hearing officer prior to the imposition of said action.
 All charges against the employee shall be in writing (charge letter) and specifically state in detail the alleged infraction and the anticipated discipline.
-If facts arise during investigation that cause the anticipated discipline to be revised, nothing shall prohibit such revision.
+If facts arise during the investigation that cause the anticipated discipline to be revised, nothing shall prohibit such revision.
 The employee against whom charges are issued, or the University, shall have the right to one continuance of the scheduled hearing.
 Such continuance must be requested at least one (1) working day in advance of the scheduled hearing.
 Such continuance shall not exceed fourteen (14) calendar days unless another time is mutually agreed to.